Who Can Participate in the PROSPECT Study?

 Current treatment options for PCNSL are limited, and there are no medications approved specifically for the treatment of PCNSL in the United States.
 New treatment options are needed to improve the prognosis for those with PCNSL.

 Before a new medicine can become available to the public, it must first be tested in clinical trials.
-The PROSPECT study is a clinical trial to evaluate the safety and effectiveness of an investigational oral medicine called tirabrutinib for potential treatment of PCNSL patients who have had at least one prior methotrexate contained regimen.
+The PROSPECT study is a clinical trial to evaluate the safety and effectiveness of an investigational oral medicine called tirabrutinib for potential treatment of PCNSL patients.

 By choosing to participate, you can help make a difference for thousands of others diagnosed with PCNSL.